Home » Blog » How To Master The Knuckleball

 In this article, we’re going to talk about how you can master the knuckleball in baseball.
 We’re going to discuss everything you need to do, practice drills along with the benefits of throwing a knuckleball when the batter least expects it.

-What is the Knuckleball?
+What is a Knuckleball?

 A lot of people assume that, because of the name, they need to hold the ball with their knuckles.
 This is actually not the case!